La Strada (musical)

 La Strada is a musical with lyrics and music by Lionel Bart, with additional lyrics by Martin Charnin and additional music by Elliot Lawrence.
-It is based on the 1954 film of the same name by Federico Fellini.
+It is based on the 1954 film of the same name by Federico Fellini, Tullio Pinelli and Ennio Flaiano.
 Bart wrote the score in 1967 and made a demonstration recording, although the musical was not produced until 1969, when it was famously cancelled after just one performance.
 The musical's book was written by Charles K. Peck, Jr., who also produced it on Broadway.

 Plot summary

 The play follows the story of the film of the same name.
 Gelsomina, a young girl, is sold by her impoverished mother to a brutish circus strongman, Zampanò, to be his assistant.
 She shows her abilities as a clown and soon becomes the star of the show.
 She falls in love with Zampanò, despite his abuse of her.
 But tragedy strikes when she befriends Mario, a circus clown, who gives her advice and friendship, and Zampanò kills him in a jealous fit.
 Zampanò eventually leaves Gelsomina, who still loves him, to die on the road.